-Our elected officials and administration consider many factors when setting the School District's 2019-2020 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2020-2021 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2019-2020 fiscal year is anticipated to be 10 percent and 90 percent of the February 2019 and October 2019 student counts, respectively.
-Any change in the blended student count calculation could result in revenue loss for the School District.
-The 2019-2020 budget was adopted in June 2019, based on an estimate of students that will be enrolled in October 2019 as well as an estimated increase in foundation allowance.
+The blended count for the 2020-2021 fiscal year is anticipated to be 75 percent of the final 2020 count and 25 percent of the October 2020 student count, respectively.
+This was a change approved as part of the state's budget to allow district to adjust to changes as a result of the Return to Learn Plan and how instruction will safely be carried out during a pandemic.
+The 2020-2021 budget was adopted in June 2020, based on the April membership count as it was anticipated at the time we would be paid on this count.
+The budget did include a foundation allowance reduction of \$400 per pupil due to the state's projection of loss revenue due to the pandemic.
+The budget also reflected the county's enhancement millage that was approved in March 2020 at approximately \$4.4 million for the district.
 It should be noted as the date of the district's budget approval, the state did not have an approved budget for the School Aid Fund.
 Approximately 80 percent of total General Fund revenue is from the foundation allowance.
 Under state law, the School District cannot assess additional property tax revenue for general operations.
 As a result, School District funding is heavily dependent on the State's ability to fund local school operations.
-The State finalized a school aid bill with a foundation allowance increase from the previous year per pupil of \$218 to \$8,056 for L'Anse Creuse Public Schools.
-The budget will be adjusted accordingly in the fall based on the October 2019 audited pupil count.
+The State finalized a school aid bill with a foundation allowance at the same level as 2020, which is \$8,282 for L'Anse Creuse Public Schools.
+The budget will be adjusted accordingly in the fall based on the October 2020 audited pupil count.